Dipolar Weyl semimetals: Comparison with other models of Weyl semimetals with 4 Weyl points

 As stated in the main body, insertion of an electromagnetic vortex serves as a non-perturbative probe of bulk topological order.
 We insert a $\pi$-flux vortex into each of the $xy$ planes, maintaining periodic boundary conditions.
 Examining the number of zero-energy bound states in each of the planes perpendicular to the axis of nodal separation, the HOWSM and dipolar WSM display an identical response.
 The planes in which the Vortex binds a single zero mode can be understood through correspondence with the non-zero bulk Chern number.
 On the other hand, the planes supporting two zero-energy vortex bound modes display identical response stemming from distinct bulk invariants, the relative Chern number and staggered Chern number for the HOWSM and dipolar WSM respectively.

-Due to the common features among the HOWSM and dipolar WSM phases, the simplest method for distinguishing the two phases is a direct comparison of the Landau level spectra.
+Therefore, we find that common diagnostics of topological order in weakly interacting systems cannot distinguish between the TRS-broken HOWSM and dipolar-WSM.

+The TRS-broken HOWSM and dipolar-WSM states can be distinguished, however, by comparing the respective Landau level spectra.
 We compute the LL spectrum in a magnetic field applied along the $\hat{z}$-axis.
 We consider the full lattice model and employ units where the electric charge and the lattice constant are set to unity.
 In these units and with the gauge choice, $\mathbf{A}=(0,Bx,0)$, $k_{y}$ is dimensionless and $B=2m\pi/L_{x}$ with $m\in \mathbb{Z}$.
 LLs in the weak field limit ($m=2$) is shown in Fig. \eqref{fig:comparison}.
-Since the minimal construction of the dipolar WSM requires only two bands while the HOWSM requires four, the zero modes generated upon application of a magnetic field parallel to the direction of nodal separation are arise due to one and two bands respectively.
+Since the minimal model for the dipolar WSM requires only two bands while the HOWSM requires four, the zero modes generated upon application of a magnetic field parallel to the direction of nodal-separation give rise to one and two bands, respectively.